Spin Glass Transitions Obstruct Decoded Quantum Interferometry: Introduction

-In recent years, the classical average-case hardness of this task has been studied through the use of statistical techniques.
-These efforts have led to a conjecture that $g_c^\ast$ is tightly characterized by the function value $g_{\mathrm{OGP}}^\ast$ at which the \emph{overlap gap property} (OGP) manifests: a shattering of the space of near-optimal solutions into many well-separated clusters~\cite{doi:10.1073/pnas.2108492118,chen2019,gamarnik2022algorithmsbarrierssymmetricbinary,10.1214/23-AAP1953,10.1002/cpa.22222,cheairi2024algorithmicuniversalitylowdegreepolynomials}.
-An illustration of this property is given as Fig.~\ref{fig:ogp}.
+In recent years, the classical average-case hardness of this task has been studied using tools from a surprising place: statistical physics.
+This connection can be made more apparent by treating the function to be optimized, $g\left(\bm{z}\right)$, drawn from an ensemble of problem instances as a disordered classical spin system.
+The average-case classical hardness of optimizing $g\left(\bm{z}\right)$ beyond a value $g_c^\ast$ over this ensemble is widely conjectured to exactly coincide with the presence of a spin phase transition in the associated disordered system~\cite{doi:10.1073/pnas.2108492118,chen2019,gamarnik2022algorithmsbarrierssymmetricbinary,10.1214/23-AAP1953,10.1002/cpa.22222,cheairi2024algorithmicuniversalitylowdegreepolynomials}.
+Formally, this spin glass phase transition is defined by the onset of what is known as the \emph{overlap gap property} at a function value $g_{\mathrm{OGP}}^\ast$: a shattering of the space of near-optimal solutions into many well-separated clusters, an illustration of which is given in Fig.~\ref{fig:ogp}(a).
 The onset of this topological feature is rigorously known to inhibit classical algorithms which are Lipschitz functions of their inputs from preparing near-optimal solutions, and is also rigorously known to be a tight characterization of the value achieved by such algorithms in many settings~\cite{10.1002/cpa.22222,cheairi2024algorithmicuniversalitylowdegreepolynomials}.
-The onset of the OGP also coincides with the approximation ratios achieved by the best-known polynomial-time algorithms for random $k$-SAT instances, maximum independent set, and in the optimization of spin glasses.
-We refer the interested reader to Ref.~\cite{doi:10.1073/pnas.2108492118} for more examples of problems for which the OGP is known to be tight with polynomial-time classical algorithms.
+The onset of the OGP also coincides with the approximation ratios achieved by the best-known polynomial-time algorithms for random $k$-SAT instances, maximum independent set, and in the optimization of mean-field models, and for this reason is generally conjectured to be a tight characterization of the function value achieved by computationally efficient classical algorithms.
+We refer the interested reader to~\cite{doi:10.1073/pnas.2108492118} for more examples of problems for which the OGP is known to be tight with polynomial-time classical algorithms.

-Conditioned on this well-established conjecture, then, the question of average-case quantum advantage for discrete optimization becomes: \begin{question} For a given optimization problem, is there a quantum algorithm that overcomes the OGP barrier? \end{question}
+Conditioned on this well-established conjecture, then, the question of average-case quantum advantage for discrete optimization becomes: \begin{question} For a given combinatorial optimization problem, is there a quantum algorithm that overcomes the spin glass (OGP) barrier? \end{question}